 NOTE: To use the full-text search, you must run the program over an application server with an installed search service.
-For detailed information about installing an application server for full text search, see the One Identity Manager Installation Guide.
+For detailed information about installing an application

 A search query using full-text search, searches for the specified search term in all columns of the selected object definition that are indexed for full-text search.
 For detailed information about configuring columns for the full text search, see the One Identity Manager Configuration Guide.